klattphysio/klattphysio.github.io/index.md

 ---
 # Winnipeg Physiotherapist

-Stephen Klatt is a Winnipeg Physiotherapist who is currently registered as an inactive Physiotherapist in Manitoba.
-As of January 26, 2021, he is on parental leave.
-Once he returns to practice as a physiotherapist, this website will be updated promplty indicating his new place of employment, so stay tuned!
+As of January 26, 2021, has been on parental leave and is no longer practicing Physiotherapy.
+Currently, Stephen is apart from spending time with his family, he has decided to pursue his dream of becoming an Electrical Engineer Technologist.
+He will not be returning to Physiotherapy practice.

 If you are a past patient of Stephen's and would like access to your medical records related to your physiotherapy treatment, please contact the clinic where you were treated.